-Beezy Marsh is an award-winning journalist, who has spent more than 20 years making the headlines in newspapers including The Daily Mail and The Sunday Times.
-She is married, with two young sons, and lives in Oxfordshire with a never-ending pile of laundry.
+Beezy Marsh is an international #1 and Sunday Times top-ten best-selling author who puts family and relationships at the heart of her writing.
+She is also an award-winning journalist, who has spent more than 20 years making the headlines in newspapers including The Daily Mail and The Sunday Times.
+Beezy is married, with two young sons, and lives in Oxfordshire with a never-ending pile of laundry.
 She is also a karate black belt.
-This doesn’t help much with the laundry though.

 Praise for Mr Make Believe -

 'Properly funny, deliciously naughty, fabulously fresh and achingly honest … I couldn't put it down.' - Alex Brown, #1 bestselling author of The Secret of Orchard Cottage

 "A fun read that 'imperfect mums' everywhere will adore." - The Sun